-Through the dedication and professionalism of staff such as David, the EMC Test Centre at Donibri numerous successes.
+Through the dedication and professionalism of staff such as David, the EMC Test Centre at Donibristle has achieved numerous successes.
 These have resulted in the Test Centre being acknowledged as a centre of excellence, having been awarded Competent David Hambley.